 Unsubsidized Direct Loan

 Unsubsidized Direct Loans are not awarded on the basis of need.
-You will be charged interest at a rate of 6.8 percent from the time the loan is disbursed until it is paid in full.
+You will be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accumulate, it will be capitalized — that is, the interest will be added to the principle amount of your loan and additional interest will be based upon the higher amount.
 You may receive a subsidized loan and an unsubsidized loan for the same enrollment period.

 Federal Parent Loan (PLUS)